Chief Residents' Welcome

 November 2008: Dallas County voters overwhelmingly voted (82 percent in favor) to support the construction of a new hospital partially funded through bond proceeds.

 Aug.
-20, 2015: The new Parkland Memorial Hospital officially opens its doors to patients.
+20, 2015: The new Parkland Hospital officially opens its doors to patients.
 The state-of-the-art 862-bed, 17-story structure largely replaces the aging Parkland Memorial Hospital that opened in 1954.